roge-rm/otto/README.md

 Otto automatically connects USB MIDI devices to each other while providing its own power.
 Use it to connect your MIDI controller and groovebox (OP1, Deluge, M8), your grooveboxes to each other (M8 and OP1, anyone?), or as the host to a larger setup.
 As Otto brings his own battery all you need is the devices and the same cables you'd use to connect them to your computer.
 Easy peasy.

 ### Parts required:
 * <a href=https://geekworm.com/products/x306>Geekworm X306 USB Hub/UPS Expansion board for Raspberry Pi Zero W/2W</a>
 * Raspberry Pi Zero 2W or W
-* 4GB or larger microSD card
+* 8GB or larger microSD card for preconfigured image (4GB required for manual setup)
 * 18650 battery

  <img src=https://raw.githubusercontent.com/roge-rm/otto/main/pictures/otto_1.jpg width=400>